-Dr. Jamal Cort is a 2019 graduate from the Doctor of Physical Therapy (DPT) program at USAHS and currently works as the Assistant Athletic Trainer for the Utah Jazz NBA basketball team and head athletic trainer for the Salt Lake City Stars, the Utah Jazz G-league affiliated team.
+Dr. Jamal Cort is a 2019 graduate from the Doctor of Physical Therapy (DPT) program at USAHS and currently works as the Director of Rehabilitation and Associate Head Athletic Trainer for the Utah Jazz NBA basketball team.

 In 2014, Dr. Jamal Cort received his master’s degree in Athletic Training and started working in professional sports.
 He did two internships with the Minnesota Vikings and worked as a seasonal Assistant Athletic Trainer for the New York Knicks.